 Public scoping for this project occurred in winter 2010 and those comments were analyzed.
 In June 2010 an internal field review was conducted and it was determined that an additional section of roadway should be rehabilitated within this project.
 This section is located east of Olmsted Point and extends to the east end of Tuolumne Meadows.
 This additional section is located through the Tuolumne Meadows corridor and will solely address the resurfacing and repaving of the current road, and will not alter or affect roadside parking.
 Decisions made through the Tuolumne River Plan and will determine what specific actions will be taken throughout the Tuolumne Meadows area.

-The National Park Service released an environmental assessment in August 2011 that presented the environmental impacts of leaving Tioga Road in its current condition (No Action Alternative) and of rehabilitating 27 miles of the Tioga Road to make safety improvements (Action Alternative).
+An environmental assessment was released in August 2011 that presented the environmental impacts of leaving Tioga Road in its current condition (No Action Alternative) and of rehabilitating 41 miles of the Tioga Road to make safety improvements (Action Alternative).
 A Finding of No Significant Impact, documenting the Selected Action, was signed in October 2012.
 The Selected Action will implement the rehabilitation, restoration, and resurfacing of approximately 41 miles of the Tioga Road while protecting natural and cultural resource values.

 The Selected Action will: